dydi22/DP2/README.md

-# DS 4320 Project 2: Forecasting Masters Betting Market Movement with Odds and News Data
+# DS 4320 Project 2: Do News Signals Explain Betting Market Movement in the Masters?

 ## Executive Summary

-This repository contains a document-model data project that studies how betting market expectations changed during the 2026 Masters Tournament.
-The project builds a secondary dataset by combining historical sportsbook odds from The Odds API with player-specific news articles from NewsAPI.
-The final MongoDB database stores odds snapshots, news articles, and merged player-level snapshot documents.
-The analysis pipeline queries MongoDB into a pandas DataFrame, engineers news and odds-change features, and visualizes how implied win probabilities moved over time.
+This project investigates whether player-specific news signals can explain short-term movement in betting market implied probabilities during the 2026 Masters Tournament.
+A document-model dataset was created using MongoDB by combining sportsbook odds data from The Odds API with player-level news articles from NewsAPI.
+Each document represents a player snapshot containing odds, odds changes, and recent news features.
+The analysis pipeline loads this data into a pandas DataFrame and evaluates whether news-based features can predict whether a player’s implied probability increases in the next snapshot.
+Results show that news signals alone perform at near-random accuracy, while market-based features provide stronger predictive power, suggesting that betting markets efficiently incorporate public information.

 ## Name

 Dylan Dietrich

 ## NetID

 atv7xh

 ## DOI

-[Add DOI here]
+[INSERT DOI HERE]

 ## Project Materials